Arthur Lenne

 Arthur Lenne (born 2 May 2001) is a French handball player who plays for Montpellier Handball and the French national handball team.

 His senior debut came in the 2018/19 season for the second tier club Sélestat AHB.
 In joined Montpellier Handball the following summer.
 In his first season at his new club he played for the second team in the third tier of French handball, Nationale 1.
 He debuted for the senior team in 2020.

-His national debut debut came on November 6th 2021 against Denmark.
+His national debut came on November 6th 2021 against Denmark.

 He is the younger brother of fellow Montpellier player Yanis Lenne, who also plays for Montpellier.